Yuzhen11/Effective_Modern_Cpp/ch5_rvalue_reference_move_sematics_perfect_forwarding/item25_use_move_on_rvalue_references_and_forward_on_universal_references/README.md

 * Do the same thing for rvalue references and universal references being returned from functions that return by value.

-* Never apply std::mvoe or std::forward to local object
+* Never apply std::move or std::forward to local object
 if they would otherwise be eligible for the return value optimization.